Sybio/ImageWorkshop/README.md

 **Version 1.2.5 - 2012-09-21**
 - You can now find tests status of the class on travis-ci: http://travis-ci.org/#!/Sybio/ImageWorkshop
 - Adding ImageWorkshop on http://travis-ci.org/ for controlled continuous integration

-**Version 1.2.5 - 2012-09-18**
-- Fixing the only one known bug that we are tracking for a long time: you can know apply a rotation (->rotate()) and then an opacity (->opacity()) on a layer without crash.
-- Updating composer.json to autoload the class in a project using composer
-- Testing if the PHP environment has GD library enabled

 ### Installation